Navigating the News: Tools & Resources

 - The I Have ADHD podcast: Interview with Dr. Russell Barkley, author of, most recently, Taking Charge of Adult ADHD, Second Edition

-- The New York Times: "How Do I Know if I Have Adult ADHD?" with Russel Barkley, author of Taking Charge of Adult ADHD, Second Edition, and Lydia Zylowska, coauthor of Mindfulness for Adult ADHD
+- The New York Times: "How Do I Know if I Have Adult ADHD?", with Russell Barkley, author of Taking Charge of Adult ADHD, Second Edition, and Lydia Zylowska, coauthor of Mindfulness for Adult ADHD

 - "Coping in Times of Crisis Q&A", by John Mitchell, PhD, coauthor of Mindfulness for Adult ADHD: A Clinician’s Guide